h-enes-simsek/ESP32ChatInCaptivePortal/README.md

 - If server gets the special text defined as preprocessor like "erase_flash", it will erase stored messages.
 - Client's message size limit is configurable.
 However, it may be suppressed by websocket lib.
 If a client sends a message bigger than this limit, it will be warned by server.
 - Max message size is restricted in html page of client.
 Textarea maxlimit is controlled by the server.
+- There are python websocket server scripts to test html pages without connecting esp32